 As was briefly mentioned above, Apache2 default installation on Ubuntu, creates a subdirectory dedicated to storing its log events/messages, i.e. /var/log/apache2.
 This contains two log files each of which has a distinct purpose:

 - /var/log/apache2/access.log – stores every page that was served and every file that was loaded by the web server.

-- /var/log/apache2/error.log – error messages triggered by the HTTP server.
+- /var/log/apache2/error.log – Ubuntu error log messages triggered by the HTTP server.

 By default, every time a file or page is accessed by Apache, many parameters will be recorded on the log file, such as the IP address, date, time, HTTP result code, browser identification string as well as the text of the actual query.